 On August 20, 2014, The NASDAQ Stock Market LLC (“NASDAQ” or the “Exchange”) filed with the Securities and Exchange Commission (the “Commission”), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 (“Act”)

 and Rule 19b-4 thereunder,

-a proposed rule change relating to its process for opening trading on Nasdaq Options Market, LLC (“NOM”) at the beginning of the trading day and following a trading halt.
-The proposed rule change was published for comment in the Federal Register on December 10, 2014.
+a proposed rule change relating to its initial public offering (“IPO”) process.
+The proposed rule change was published for comment in the Federal Register on September 9, 2014.

 The Commission received no comments on the proposal.
 This order approves the proposed rule change.

 II.
 Description of the Proposal

 The Exchange proposes to amend NASDAQ Rule 4120(c) to modify the parameters for releasing securities for trading upon the termination of a trading halt in a security that is the subject of an IPO (the “IPO Halt Cross” or the “Cross”).